 How do I become a tutor?

-Choose a city from the list on this page and then complete the form to sign up.
-Once you are trained, you will be asked to commit to meeting with a student weekly.
-You will work with the same child throughout the school year.
-Of course, your student and his or her teacher will understand when you need time for vacations or emergencies.
+Choose a city from the list on this page and complete the form to sign up.
+Once you have completed training, you will be asked to commit to meeting with the same child at least once a week for the school year.
+Your student and his or her teacher will of course understand time away for vacation, illness or other unforeseen events.

 Do I need teaching experience?

 No. Your enthusiasm, patience and compassion are far more important.
-Your roles as a tutor are those of a friend and a role model.
+As a tutor your roles include mentor, friend and role model.

 What age are the children?

 The program is designed for children in kindergarten through fourth grade, a critical period for developing reading and language skills.

 You may choose one of our participating schools where you prefer to tutor.
 Your school district's OASIS facilitator will help you find a time during the school day for your weekly tutoring sessions.